siliconshecky/burbsec.github.io/_pages/prime.md

 Come out to Burbsec Prime!
 Everyone is welcome.

 We're just like you and you will fit right in.
-We geek out on infosec, memes, beer, and compliance jokes (among other things).
+We're 20-40 folks who geek out on infosec, memes, beer, and compliance jokes (among other things).
 Our skill set ranges from novice to expert and includes paper hat making.
 There will be someone who you can ask tough questions and get answers as well as be asked tough questions and give answers.

 Aside from finding like-minded people, you will make contacts and friendships, and expand your network of professional connections with genuine people.
 These